sbryngelson/elsevier-tikz-figures/readme.md

 ## Create Elsevier-style figures with XeLaTeX and TikZ/pgfplots

-Make your Elsevier journal article figures match the rest of your printed article via XeLaTeX and TikZ.
+Make your Elsevier journal article figures match the rest of your printed article via XeLaTeX and TikZ/pgfplots.

 ### Examples